 To support this concept, an LRS preparing the authority of a statement received via 3-legged OAuth MUST use a pairing of an application and a user.
-A Group object should be used, with a member property containing the application first, and the user second.
 Below is a concrete example which represents a pairing of an OAuth consumer and a user.